A Nightingale Sang in Berkeley Square: Composition

 The song was written in the then-small French fishing village of Le Lavandou—now a favourite resort for British holidaymakers and second-home owners—shortly before the outbreak of the Second World War.
 It is typically sung in the key of D-flat major by male vocalists such as Nat King Cole and Frank Sinatra.

 "When the Nightingale Sang in Berkeley Square" is the title of a short story by Michael Arlen, published in 1923 as part of his collection These Charming People.
 According to Maschwitz, the title of the song was "stolen" from that of the story.
 The song had its first performance in the summer of 1939 in a local bar, where the melody was played on piano by Manning Sherwin with the help of the resident saxophonist.
 Maschwitz sang the words while holding a glass of wine, but nobody seemed impressed.
 In the spring of 2002, an attempt was made to find the bar where this song was first performed: it was hoped that a blue plaque could be set up.
 With the help of the local tourist office, elderly residents were questioned, but it proved impossible to identify the venue.

 The verse and the additional lyrics to a second chorus were in the song as written, but are rarely sung in recordings (those of Bobby Darin, Mel Torme, Blossom Dearie, Twiggy, Vera Lynn and Rod Stewart being notable exceptions).
 Twiggy's version was featured in an episode ("Fran's Gotta Have It") of The Nanny.

 The song was published in 1940, when it was first performed in the London revue New Faces by Judy Campbell (later the mother of Jane Birkin).
 In the same year it was also performed by both Ray Noble and then by Vera Lynn.
 The tune is a recurring theme in the Fritz Lang film Man Hunt (1941).
 It was notably sung by Elsie Carlisle, an English female singer active both before and during the British dance band era.

 Recordings and performances

-Early charts hits of the song in the US were by Glenn Miller, Ray Noble, Guy Lombardo and Sammy Kaye.
+Early chart hits of the song in the US were by Glenn Miller, Ray Noble, Guy Lombardo and Sammy Kaye.
 The Glenn Miller recording (Bluebird 10931) with a Ray Eberle vocal was made in New York City on 11 October 1940.
 The fluttering clarinet that opens the track and no doubt is meant to suggest the sound of the nightingale began, it seems, with the Miller recording.
 The opening, using either a clarinet or flute, has been picked up by others including the Frank Sinatra recording.
 The record was first charted on 21 December 1940, peaking at No. 2.